coderefinery/train-the-trainer/_episodes/02-teachingstyle.md

 in order to see whether they are breathing correctly, and if not, what they should change.

 Formative assessment is most useful when it happens frequently (we'll talk about how frequently later) and when the results are easily interpretable by the learner and instructor.

-> ## Give feedback on bad teaching
-> As a group, we will watch [this video of bad teaching](https://www.youtube.com/watch?v=-ApVt04rB4U) and
-> give feedback on two axes: positive vs. negative and content vs. presentation.
-Have each person in
-> the class add one point to a 2x2 grid on a whiteboard or in the shared notes without duplicating any points.
-> What did other people see that you missed?
-What did they think that you strongly agree or disagree with?
->
-{: .challenge}

 > ## Designing formative assessment
 > Create a multiple choice question related to a topic you have taught or intend to teach.
 One answer should be